 Summary: The journey towards quality improvement is ongoing.
-This report is the first of many that the Bridge will be sharing.
 We have a long history of improving our services and engaging our service consumers in order to offer responsive programs.
 Reaching our goals will take asking the difficult questions and taking risks with a focus on performance improvement.
 The Bridge is fully committed to doing our very best.
 We acknowledge that we always have room for improvement.